Narcocorrido

 A narcocorrido (/es/, "narco-corrido" or drug ballad) is a subgenre of the regional Mexican corrido (narrative ballad) genre, from which several other genres have evolved.
-This type of music is heard and produced on both sides of the Mexico–US border.
+This type of music is heard and produced on both sides of the Mexico–United States border.
 It uses a danceable, polka, waltz or mazurka rhythmic base.
+The lyrics tend to speak approvingly of illegal activities, mainly drug trafficking.

 The first corridos that focus on drug smugglers—the narco comes from "narcotics"—have been dated by Juan Ramírez-Pimienta to the 1930s.
 Early corridos (non-narco) go back as far as the Mexican Revolution of 1910, telling the stories of revolutionary fighters.
 Music critics have also compared narcocorrido lyrics and style to gangster rap and mafioso rap.

 Narcocorrido lyrics refer to particular events and include real dates and places.
-The lyrics tend to speak approvingly of illegal activities, mainly drug trafficking.

 History

 This genre of music is the evolution of traditional corrido ballads of the Mexican-US border region, which stemmed from the 16th-century Spanish genre of romance.

 In the late 1980s and early 90s, Chalino Sánchez contributed to narcocorridos.
 Known throughout Mexico as "El Pelavacas" (Cow Skin Peeler) and "Mi Compa" (My Friend), Chalino was a Mexican immigrant living in Los Angeles.
 He began distributing his music for a sale price.
 His lyrics dealt with love, betrayal and the reality of life in Mexico.
 Soon he was selling mass copies.
 Chalino Sánchez was murdered in 1992 after a concert in Culiacán.
 In death, he became a legend and one of the most influential Mexican musicians to emerge from California, he is known throughout the United States and Mexico as El Rey del Corrido (The King of the Corrido).

 Various companies, governmental agencies, and individuals have sought to ban narcocorridos.
 These attempts include a voluntary radio station black-out in Baja California.
 Representative Casio Carlos Narváez explained that radio executives did not want to make "people who break the laws of our country into heroes and examples".
 Former President of Mexico Vicente Fox also proposed banning narcocorridos.
 On the other hand, former Mexican foreign secretary Jorge Castaneda has argued that "corridos are attempts by Mexican society to come to terms with the world around them...You cannot blame narcocorridos for drug violence.
 Drug violence is to blame for narcocorridos".